phmullins/knowledge/games/games-amiga.md

 - Black Crypt (1992)
 - Dungeon Master (1988)
 - Eye of The Beholder (1991)
+- Eye of the Beholder II - The Legend of Darkmoon (1992)
 - Overlord (1994)
 - Gods (1991)
 - Rise of the Dragon (1991)